 American Spending Statistics — Holiday Edition

-10. Your spending habits can decrease your holiday expenses by as much as 24%.
+14. Your spending habits can decrease your holiday expenses by as much as 24%.

-Yet, there are those among us who are true holiday aficionados and spare no expense to make people around them happy — hence why the holiday spending budget of these so-called “festive shoppers” is 19% bigger than that of the average shopper, amounting to $1,652 in general.
+Yet, there are those among us who are true holiday aficionados and spare no expense to make people around them happy.
+Hence why the holiday spending budget of these so-called “festive shoppers” is 19% bigger than that of the average shopper, amounting to $1,652 in general.

 Some even wait a whole hour to return a present they don’t like after Christmas.

-The most recent consumer spending statistics show that winter holidays were the absolute best on the list of top-spending holidays of 2019, with the average customer spending $1,047.83 no less.
-In contrast, Easter is way back, with average spending of just $151.25.
+Winter holidays are among the best on the list of top-spending holidays of 2020, with the average customer spending $997.79 no less.

-14. 51% of shoppers exhibit shopping-related anxiety due to COVID-19.
+18. Holiday shopping statistics show 51% of shoppers exhibit shopping-related anxiety due to COVID-19.

 Despite 49% of shoppers saying that they will gladly return to real-life shopping after the COVID-19 vaccine is out, 65% of them still prefer shopping online or in stores that are not part of larger malls (48%).

-15. 52.3% of gift-givers pay with money from their savings account.
+19. 52.3% of gift-givers pay with money from their savings account.

-Moreover, women are more likely to perform this kind of behavior than men according to stats (56% compared to 47%, respectively).
+Moreover, women are more likely to perform this kind of behavior than men, according to stats (56% compared to 47%, respectively).

-16. 61% of people start their holiday shopping before Thanksgiving, thus spending more.
+20. 61% of people start their holiday shopping before Thanksgiving, thus spending more.

 People who start their holiday shopping spree before Thanksgiving spend an estimated $1,537 over the holiday season.
 On the other hand, those who start shopping only after Thanksgiving will save a significant amount of money, spending an estimated $1,149.

-Moreover, despite earlier predictions that the COVID-19 pandemic would significantly impact current spending trends, the most recent data indicates that the shopping fever remains largely unchanged.
+Despite earlier predictions that the COVID-19 pandemic would significantly impact current spending trends, the most recent data indicates that the shopping fever remains largely unchanged.

-17. 60% of consumers plan to do their holiday shopping online in 2020.
+21. 60% of consumers planned to do their holiday shopping online in 2020.

-18. Millennials are willing to spend roughly $228.10 on New Year’s Eve celebrations.
+22. Millennials are willing to spend roughly $228.10 on New Year’s Eve celebrations.

 Let’s not forget that American Millennials contribute around $600 billion to the economy each year.
 Hence, it shouldn’t surprise us that they made a substantial impact on holiday spending in 2019.
 Namely, while the average American spends $185.60 on New Year’s Eve experiences, Millennials spend an average of $228.10 on this special night.